“We only optimize our promotions once a year, during sales planning… so what’s the point of having an optimization tool?”

 Well, if that’s how you’re planning, you’re probably leaving money on the table.
 A one-size-fits-all approach to sales planning, where you plan and never look back, that doesn’t work.
 It results in promotions that do not align with what’s actually happening in the store.
 Even when plans are optimized but only looked at during annual planning, they face issues.

-Step 1: Have your trade promotion optimization solution become part of the sales planning process.
+The first step: Have your trade promotion optimization (TPO) solution become part of the sales planning process.

 Create a process, driven by your TPO tool, to see predictive outcomes of your investments, so you know what tactics, price points and customer plans will bring success.